STYLISH, SELF-CATERING BUSHVELD LODGES!

 Peaceful Retreat- Located in central Eswatini, Dombeya Game Reserve is a beautiful and peaceful retreat.
 With gentle rolling hills and Mliba Mountain in the distance, Dombeya is a gorgeous get-away, just 15 minutes from Manzini.

 Ecology- We purchased Dombeya in 2014 and spent several years re-establishing its ecological integrity.
 Prior to this, the land was used for non-intensive cattle grazing, and it was under significant threat from poaching and illegal tree felling, for firewood.
 We re-introduced many indigenous species of wildlife and launched an active alien and invasive plant control programme.
 Dombeya is now in excellent ecological condition.
 In 2018 and 2021, we received generous grants from the UNDP 's SNPAS Programme (Strengthening the National Protected Area System in Eswatini) to expand and support protected areas throughout the country.

 Our Conservation Model- Dombeya uses a model that links carefully controlled, low-density, home-development with conservation.
 There are a total of 18 title-deed home sites within the Reserve, and site owners can choose to build a home and live full-time in Dombeya.
 Site owners pay monthly levies, which pay for the operational costs of the Game Reserve- this provides a sustainable income source for onging, quality managament.

 Wildlife Estate- With diverse wildlife and ecology, Dombeya Game Reserve is a wonderful place to call home.

 Guest Lodges- We have 3 luxury guest lodges in the Reserve.
-Each lodge is self-catering, with 2 bedrooms and en-suite bathrooms.
+Each lodge is self-catering, with 2 or 4 bedrooms and en-suite bathrooms.
 The Lodges are extremely comfortable, with large open floor plans and verandahs.
 Each lodge has a private swimming pool and a lovely braai (bbq) area, and guests are welcome to explore the Reserve.
 Feel free to take your own game drives or to explore our extensive network of walking trails.

 Wildlife- There is lots of wildlife in the Reserve- giraffe, kudu, nyala, waterbuck, zebra, impala, warthog, wildebeest, bushbuck, duiker, steenbok, caracal, jackal and lots more.
 Without the Big 5, Dombeya is a gorgeous place to explore on your own (no guides needed or provided).
 Our roads are all gravel and- while high clearance vehicles are helpful for spotting wildlife- they are not necessary.